01 of 19

 - Musso and Frank Grill: 6667 Hollywood Boulevard

 End your tour where you started at Hollywood and Highland.Continue to 19 of 19 below.

 Whether or not you choose to follow our guide along Hollywood Boulevard, there are a few tried and true tips to improve your time spent in this thriving Los Angeles district.

 - Check ahead of time to see if any star-studded events are happening.
-You'd hate to show up an hour after your favorite celeb had left, so check to see if there are any movie premiers or celebrity appearances scheduled during your vacation.
+You'd hate to show up an hour after your favorite celeb had left, so check to see if there are any movie premieres or celebrity appearances scheduled during your vacation.

 - If you want to take photos with the dressed-up characters on the street, they're actually trying to make a living, so be sure to bring some small bills for tips.